✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 The premium portion of overtime pay — the extra 0.5× above the regular hourly rate for hours over 40 per week under FLSA — is deductible.
 Only the premium (the “half” in “time-and-a-half”) qualifies, not the entire overtime wage.

 Cap: $12,500 single / $25,000 MFJ.
 Bonuses and shift differentials do not qualify.
+Married taxpayers must file jointly.
 Employer must separately identify OT premium on W-2 or provide a qualifying payroll statement.

 🚗